 Oskar is superb as the man who slowly begins to have his eyes opened to the cruelty and evil being committed daily around him.
 He starts of as a very closed off character emotionally, and then turns passionate, angry and horrified.
 His performance is all in the eyes, keep watching him closely throughout.
 This is one of my favourite performances by him.

-Julie shines in a duel performance.
-She is a vibrant, passionate, outgoing free spirit as Clarissa.
-As Montag’s wife Linda, she is self centred, brainwashed, chic, and so dull.
+Julie Christie shines in a duel performance.
+She is vibrant, passionate, and outgoing as Clarissa.
+As Montag’s wife Linda, she is self centred, brainwashed, chic, and so very dull.

 Cyril Cusack is marvellous as the loathsome and cruel Captain who is Montag’s superior officer.
 This man takes sadistic pleasure out of burning books, and in causing great distress to the people who read them.
 Cusack is excellent and he steals every scene he is in.